brotatotes/bht-automation/bht gen 1/Matthew/Chapter 13/Matthew 13 42 bht.md

 # Matthew 13:42 Commentary Help Text

 ## BHT:
-In this Bible verse, the vivid imagery and strong language convey a sense of righteous indignation and contempt towards evildoers.
-The punishment awaiting them is described as a fierce torment, a metaphorical "furnace of fire" that signifies its incomprehensibility.
-The despair of the reprobate is expressed through the graphic imagery of "gnashing of teeth."
-This punishment is not simply a consequence of their circumstances but a result of their character, and it is undeniably a positive and punitive reality, accompanied by weeping.
+In this verse, the Bible uses powerful and vivid language to depict the consequences that await the wicked.
+Commentators describe this as a metaphorical expression of God's indignation and fierce torment.
+It is a punishment characterized by unbearable suffering, the gnashing of teeth, and the weeping of the reprobate.
+The verse conveys the incomprehensibility of both the glorious reward for the righteous and the punitive nature of the punishment for the wicked.
+It emphasizes the intensity of divine wrath and the despair, remorse, and inexpressible pain that the wicked shall endure for eternity.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
 1. "What terrific strength of language—the 'casting' or 'flinging' expressive of indignation, abhorrence, contempt."
-2. "'The furnace of fire' denoting the fierceness of the torment."
+2. "The 'furnace of fire' denoting the fierceness of the torment."
 3. "The 'gnashing of teeth' is a graphic way of expressing the despair in which its remedilessness issues."

 ### John Calvin: